Francesco Brian Ciriscioli

 Ainhoa Perez Lopez

-Moved to the Autonomous University of Barcelona to study biology.
+Moved first to the Autonomous University of Barcelona to study biology and recently to Barcelona Beta Brain Research Center for a PhD.

 https://www.linkedin.com/in/ainhoa-pérez-lópez-0189a3245/